Liz Gilbert on Loving Without Losing Yourself

 you're going to, you're, you're fine without that thing.

+Like you are fine without that thing.
 And your service now is not rescuing people.

 Your service is telling people how you rescued yourself.

+Cool.
 Like that's your service.

-And like it's so important for me when I'm a sponsor to be like, to be really clear with my sponsees.
+And like, it's so important for me when I'm a sponsor to be like, to be really clear with my sponsees.

-Like, we're not going to replace your love addiction with Liz addiction.
+Like we're not going to replace your love addiction with Liz addiction.
+Like you're not, I'm not your higher power.

-Like, I am not going to be your answer.
+Like I am not going to be your answer.

-And I'm going to tell you to ask God.
+You're going to come to me for answers and I'm going to tell you to ask God.

+And you're going to find it.
 And you're going to find it within you.

 And then you're going to have the answer.

 I'm just going to keep, and I'm going to tell you my own stories about what I did, but I'm not going to tell you what to do.
+Like it's a bottom line behavior for me to give advice.

-It's like that moment that you talk about with Raya, where she actually confronted somebody.
+It's like that moment in that you talk about with Raya, where she actually confronted somebody.
+You had somebody over for dinner.

-The person person was clearly suffering and drinking a lot, but you weren't going to mention that.
+The person was clearly suffering and drinking a lot, but you weren't going to mention that.
+And Raya said, hey, what's going on?
+Basically, I'm paraphrasing, what's going on with all the drinking?

 You're clearly suffering.
+She broke down,

+shared what was going on.
 And then the part that made me gasp was when she said, she turned to Raya, who had just opened up this portal for her of truth that no one else had.

 And she said, will you, can I call you tomorrow?
+Will you help me with this?
+And Rhea said, no.

-But there are rooms rooms you can go to that will help you with that.
+But there are rooms you can go to that will help you with that.
+I'll point you to those rooms.

+Wow.
 I don't know.

 That is no.

 Because I can't.
+I can't.

-But like, Liz, do you think that sometimes when I, when someone's suffering or I perceive that they are suffering, I, I think I'm doing better now, but my idea of what a friend was was doing stuff.
+But like, Liz, do you think that Sometimes when I, when someone's suffering or I perceive that they are suffering,

-Is that from a lack of self-worth too?
+I'll pay your thing.
+I'll do, is that from a lack of self-worth too?

 Because do some people show up and believe that their presence

 is what is needed?
+Such a need.
+Not a bunch of shit.

-Such a good question, Glenn, because it's like
+It's such a good question, Glenn, because it's like

+the funny thing about addicts is that we have this totally gutted esteem.
 Like we have no sense of our value, our true value, our true grace, our true sacredness.

-And we think we're the most important people in the entire world.
+And we think we're the most important people in the entire world

-you think you've got answers for other people trust me when I tell you you don't even know what you're looking at when you're looking at this situation.
+Trust me when I tell you, you don't even know what you're looking at when you're looking at this situation.
+Your perception is so warped.

-And one of the things that one of my sponsors taught me that I love that she does, and that she, she said, I have a mantra because she's a codependent in recovery, but she's like, when I'm working with a sponsor or when I'm with a friend who's troubled or when I'm seeing somebody who's suffering, as I'm listening to them, I'm repeating this mantra in my mind.
+And one of the things that one of my sponsors taught me that I love that she, she does, and that she, she said, I have a mantra because she's a codependent in recovery, but she's like, when I'm working with a sponsor or when I'm with a friend who's troubled or when I'm seeing somebody who's suffering, as I'm listening to them, I'm repeating this mantra in my mind.

 I have complete faith in your ability to solve your own life.

+It's a mantra that she has to keep saying.
 And not only does that keep her from leaping in to

 disempower someone by saving them.
+It does do that.

-It gives them back it what it, what, what that mantra does, I have complete faith in your capacity.
+It gives them back what it what that mantra does, I have complete faith in your capacity.
+I have complete faith in your ability.

+I have complete faith.
 One of the things I'll say to my friends is like, I believe in your resourcefulness.

-You've lived this long.
+You've lived this long,

-You know, like, like, so if I got an email today saying somebody's struggling and they're in trouble and they need their friends,
+you know, like, like, so if I got an email today saying somebody's struggling and they're in trouble and they need their friends,

 I've trained myself to be like, I would read that email now and I say, I have complete faith of all people, I would have complete faith in Rhea Elias' resourcefulness

 to be able to find solutions for her own life, right?
+Which might include asking for help or guidance.

 But